 Miriam puts her energy into our Europe-wide outreach strategy and connects with the ground through projects relating to #renewables, #energy democracy or #international policies.
 During more than six years, Miriam managed the communications & policy team.
 Keen on working again closer to the ground, she decided to step back from this position in 2019.

 With over 10 years of communication experience and a deep knowledge of energy policies, Miriam always tackles a project by considering how it relates to the network’s greater political goals.
 As a pragmatic and creative thinker, Miriam’s aim is to constantly question and rethink habits.
 Nothing is more deadly than staying in one’s comfort zone.
-That is also why, in her leisure time, she climbs on snowy or rocky mountain tops or drives her packed bike through Europe.
+That is also why, in her leisure time, she climbs on mountain tops, drives her packed bike through Europe and plays improv theatre.

 Miriam is a proud Berliner, but her professional journey in energy and environmental issues has already taken her from Ireland to Belgium, then Chile and now to France.
 She holds a B.A. in Media Management and an MSC in Human Ecology.